Large igneous province: Study

-Large igneous province formation
+Formation

-Earth has an outer shell made of a number of discrete, moving tectonic plates floating on a solid convective mantle above a liquid core.
-The mantle's flow is driven by the descent of cold tectonic plates during subduction and the complementary ascent of plumes of hot material from lower levels.
+Earth has an outer shell made of discrete, moving tectonic plates floating on a solid convective mantle above a liquid core.
+The mantle's flow is driven by the descent of cold tectonic plates during subduction and the complementary ascent of mantle plumes of hot material from lower levels.
 The surface of the Earth reflects stretching, thickening and bending of the tectonic plates as they interact.

 Ocean-plate creation at upwellings, spreading and subduction are well accepted fundamentals of plate tectonics, with the upwelling of hot mantle materials and the sinking of the cooler ocean plates driving the mantle convection.
 In this model, tectonic plates diverge at mid-ocean ridges, where hot mantle rock flows upward to fill the space.
 Plate-tectonic processes account for the vast majority of Earth's volcanism.

 Beyond the effects of convectively driven motion, deep processes have other influences on the surface topography.
 The convective circulation drives up-wellings and down-wellings in Earth's mantle that are reflected in local surface levels.
 Hot mantle materials rising up in a plume can spread out radially beneath the tectonic plate causing regions of uplift.
 These ascending plumes play an important role in LIP formation.

-Formation characteristics

-When created, LIPs often have an areal extent of a few million km2 and volumes on the order of 1 million km3.
+When created, LIPs often have an areal extent of a few million square kilometers and volumes on the order of 1 million cubic kilometers.
 In most cases, the majority of a basaltic LIP's volume is emplaced in less than 1 million years.
 One of the conundra of such LIPs' origins is to understand how enormous volumes of basaltic magma are formed and erupted over such short time scales, with effusion rates up to an order of magnitude greater than mid-ocean ridge basalts.

-Formation theories

 The source of many or all LIPs are variously attributed to mantle plumes, to processes associated with plate tectonics or to meteorite impacts.